The Polesworth School’s Local Offer

-Pupil assessment is on-going and vital in the support and development of our students, informing practise and provision.
-In addition to subject assessments, all students are assessed for basic literacy and cognition levels at the beginning of year 7.
+Pupil assessment is ongoing and vital in the support and development of our students, informing practice and provision.
+In addition to subject assessments, all students are assessed for basic literacy and numeracy levels at the beginning of year 7.
 All assessments can be used as an initial referral to the SEND team.
 The Inclusion Department also liaises closely with all subject areas to ensure provision is adequate and students’ needs are being met.
-We are available for parents to meet with us regarding their concerns and to discuss provision.
+We are available for parents to contact us regarding their concerns and to discuss provision.

-Where an SEN has been diagnosed we will contact parents and invite them, in consultation with the pupil and subject teacher/s, to plan the proposed support and interventions.
+Where an SEN has been diagnosed we will contact parents and, in consultation with the pupil and subject teacher/s, plan the proposed support and interventions.
 These interventions will then be monitored to assess their impact against agreed outcomes.

 Class teachers will be responsible for implementing (with the backing of the Inclusion Department) the necessary interventions.
-The SENCo, Head of Inclusion and Inclusion Managers will work alongside teachers and departments to offer advice and guidance.
+The SENCo, Inclusion Manager and HLTA will work alongside teachers and departments to offer advice and guidance.

-The Inclusion Department, in conjunction with the class teacher, will assess the effectiveness of the support and interventions in line with the agreed date.
-Support will then be revised to meet the on-going needs of the pupil.
-If the evidence provided shows the pupil is not making sufficient progress, specialist intervention will then be sought.
+The Inclusion Department, in conjunction with the class teacher, will assess the effectiveness of the support and interventions upon the agreed date.
+Support will then be revised to meet the ongoing needs of the pupil.
+If the evidence provided shows the pupil is not making sufficient progress, specialist intervention may then be sought.

 Who should I contact if I’m concerned that my child has additional needs?